The Chickasaw Cultural Center offers a diverse history of our people. It’s the perfect place to introduce children to their ancestors.

 School classes are welcomed!
 Please see Groups for more information.

 Elders of the tribe are an important part of the center, too.
 As the bearers of our legacy and culture, they are encouraged to share their stories and memories.
-And as Chickasaw citizens, admission to the grounds and the Chikasha Poya Exhibit Center is always free.
+And as Chickasaw citizens, admission to the Chikasha Poya Exhibit Center is always free.

 For those wanting to dig a little deeper, they can research their genealogy records and request access to the archives at the Holisso Research Center.

 The Aaimpa’ Café serves traditional Chickasaw fare and American specialties—there’s something for every taste.
-The menu features appetizers, entrees, salads, sandwiches, soups, lunch specials, children’s meals and desserts.
+The menu features appetizers, entrees, salads, sandwiches, soups, children’s meals and desserts.

 Please pre-order group meals 48 hours in advance.